The sigma meson from lattice QCD with two-pion interpolating operators: Results

-We extrapolated the linear behaviour of the intermediate masses down to the physical pion mass, obtaining a mass of $609 \pm 80$ MeV.
+We extrapolated the linear behaviour of the lighter masses (leaving out the lightest mass) down to the physical pion mass, obtaining an estimate of $M_{0^{++}} = 609 \pm 80$ MeV.
 This is significantly lighter than the $f_0(980)$, suggesting that the observed state is the $\fo$ or $\sigma$.
-While this is somewhat heavier than the accepted value of 400-550 MeV \cite{Agashe:2014kda}, it is not inconsistent given our estimate of error.
+While this is somewhat heavier than the accepted value of 400-550 MeV \cite{Agashe:2014kda}, it is not inconsistent given our estimates of error.
 Furthermore, there is an unknown systematic error due to quenching (setting the fermion determinant to unity), and it is a large extrapolation, which could also introduce errors that may be unaccounted for.
-We have also extrapolated the heavier masses and find an interesting result: a mass at $1237 \pm 80$ MeV.
-This is not so far from the $f_0(1370)$, and in fact given the unknown quenching uncertainty and extent of the extrapolation, could even correspond to this state.
+We have also extrapolated the heavier masses, illustrating that working in a heavy quark regime would lead to completely specious results, with $M_{0^{++}} = 1237 \pm 80$ MeV.

 The physical scale $a$ was deduced by determining the Sommer parameter $r_0/a$ for our value of $\beta=5.45$ \cite{Sommer:1993ce}.
 The exponential decay in Wilson loops with respect to the temporal extent was used to identify the values of the static quark potential $V(R)$.
 As usual, the Sommer parameter in lattice units was identified from setting $R^2 dV(R)/dR|_{R=r_0/a} = 1.65$ and taking $r_0=0.5$ fm to convert to physical units.
-We use two different prescriptions to identify the plateau, giving two estimates for the lattice spacing.
-In figure \ref{sum_meff} we show these two estimates (0.414 fm and 0.363 fm) but we chose to use their mean to estimate physical mass.
-A judicious, though {\it ad hoc} choice of error on this estimate would be to use the separation of the two lattice spacing estimates, giving
+We use two different prescriptions to identify the plateau, giving two estimates for the lattice spacing, 0.414 fm and 0.363 fm.
+We then use their mean to estimate physical mass, and the separation to estimate the scale setting error.
+This error is included in our uncertainties in the previous paragraph.
+Thus we have arrived at our estimated mass:

 This is consistent with a $\sigma$ to within errors and is not consistent with the other available state in this symmetry channel, the $f_0(980)$.
 We take encouragement from this exploratory result that the $\sigma$ can be identified on the lattice.